 If, during current limit, the voltage on the FB input falls below about 0.4 V due to a short circuit, the device enters into hiccup mode.
-In this mode the device stops switching for tHC or about 94 ms, and then goes through a normal re-start with soft start.
+In this mode, the device stops switching for t{HC} , or about 94 ms, and then goes through a normal re-start with soft start.
 If the short-circuit condition remains, the device runs in current limit for about 20 ms (typical) and then shuts down again.
-This cycle repeats, as shown in Figure 12 as long as the short-circuit condition persists.
-This mode of operation helps to reduce the temperature rise of the device during a hard short on the output.
-Of course the output current is greatly reduced during hiccup mode.
-Once the output short is removed and the hiccup delay is passed, the output voltage recovers normally as shown in Figure 12.
+This cycle repeats as long as the short-circuit condition persists.
+This mode of operation reduces the temperature rise of the device during a hard short on the output.
+Of course, the output current is greatly reduced during hiccup mode.
+Once the output short is removed and the hiccup delay is passed, the output voltage recovers normally.

-The high-side-current limit trips when the peak inductor current reaches I{SC}.
-This is a cycle-by-cycle current limit and does not produce any frequency or load current fold back.
+The high-side current limit trips when the peak inductor current reaches I{SC} .
+This is a cycle-by-cycle current limit and does not produce any frequency or load current foldback.
 It is meant to protect the high-side MOSFET from excessive current.
-Under some conditions, such as high input voltages, this current limit may trip before the lowside protection.
+Under some conditions, such as high input voltages, this current limit can trip before the low-side protection.
 Under this condition, I{SC} determines the maximum output current.
 Note that I{SC} varies with duty cycle.